ibm-cloud-docs/cephaas/getting-started-sdks.md

 This Quick Start guide provides a code example that demonstrates the following operations:

-* Create new volume or host
+* Create a new volume or host
 * List the available volumes or hosts
 * Retrieve all volumes or hosts
 * Modify volume or host details